-Sony reveals its stunning line-up of 4K OLED televisions, and you can pre-order now
+Sony’s massive 77-inch OLED TV finally has a price tag, and it ain’t cheap

 If you've been waiting until all the cards were on the table before deciding which OLED TV to buy, new pricing information should be a big help.

 We saw plenty of amazing TVs at CES earlier this year, including LG’s Wallpaper OLED TV, but what impressed us the most was the Sony XBR-A1E BRAVIA OLED 4K HDR TV line.
-Now the company has revealed pricing and availability for not just its 2017 OLED TVs, but a new A/V receiver and soundbars as well.
+Sony revealed pricing and availability for its 55-inch and 65-inch 2017 OLED TVs in March, along with pricing for an A/V receiver and a few soundbars, but we’ve been patiently awaiting the numbers for the biggest model.

+On Thursday, Sony finally revealed pricing and availability for the massive 77-inch model, the XBR-77A1E.
+And, spoiler alert, it’s not cheap.
+The TV will run first adopters a whopping $20,000 to take home this monster-sized masterpiece.
+Pre-sales begin today, and the TVs are expected to land in stores and ship to your house (mansion, Arabian palace) from authorized dealers in July, with availability at Best Buy and Amazon.
+While that number is certainly shock inducing, it’s the same MSRP as LG’s own 77-inch OLED, which has since come down to $15K.

-The XBR-A1E is Sony’s first large-screen OLED line, so while we were definitely enamored with the TV, pricing remained somewhat of a mystery.
-OLED prices are coming down, but still aren’t cheap, so the $6,500 price for the 65-inch class XBR-65A1E isn’t too surprising, nor is the $5,000 price for the 55-inch XBR-55A1E.
-Pricing for the largest 77-inch model, the XBR-77A1E, has not yet been revealed.
+The XBR-A1E is Sony’s first large-screen OLED line, so we expected pricing to be relatively shock-inducing.
+OLED prices are coming down, but even the smaller models of Sony’s premium brand are up there.
+The 65-inch class XBR-65A1E will run you a pricey (but much more attainable) $6,500, while 55-inch XBR-55A1E is priced at $5,500.

-More: Sony swan dives into OLED with its first big-screen model, the XBR-A1E

 If you’re getting a new TV, you’ll need something for sound, and Sony revealed multiple options at CES, including soundbars and its STR-DN1080 A/V receiver.
 The receiver features a technology referred to as “Phantom Surround Back,” which enables Dolby Atmos or DTS:X to produce sound similar to a 7.1.2-channel setup from a 5.1.2-channel speaker configuration.
 The STR-DN1080 will retail for $600.

-Note: Updated: Added new pricing information for Sony’s 77-inch XBR-77A1E OLED TV.